Candida-associated diaper dermatitis

 The infection may begin as an intensely red patch with irregular (but sharp) boarders.
 Satellite lesions, smaller red patches just separated from the original patch's boarder, spread and blend in with the larger patch.
 The rash may spread to include the entire area covered by the diaper, including the scrotum and penis in boys, and the labia and vagina in girls.

-Candidal diaper rashes can be associated with oral candidiasis, or Thrush.
-In this case, the oral infection must also be treated.
+Candidal diaper rashes can be associated with oral candidiasis, or Thrush

 Symptoms